dining

 0

-The heart of Canton is the village of Collinsville.
-Surrounded by steep hills that curl along the Farmington River, it once thrived as an industrial center.
-Today it is Canton’s own distinctive downtown, the seat of its town government, an artistic center, and designated one of America’s 10 “coolest” small towns by a national travel magazine.
+At the heart of Canton is the village of Collinsville, formerly a thriving industrial center.
+Surrounded by steep hills and situated on the Farmington River, it is Canton’s distinctive downtown, the seat of the town government, and an artistic center continually adding new homegrown attractions.
 It also offers some of the Valley’s most affordable housing.